skylinejs/skyline/apps/docs/docs/environment.md

 1. Environment variables are parsed and validated by a single module of your codebase.
 Nobody else touches `process.env`.
 Everyone else gets their environment variables from this module.

 2. Every environment variable is tested for syntactical correctness during parsing.
-This ensures that the type and shape of the environment variable is garantueed to the rest of the application during runtime.
+This ensures that the type and shape of the environment variable is guaranteed to the rest of the application during runtime.

 3. All non-sensitive environment variables are declared and maintained inside the codebase.
 There is no value in scattering your different environment configs across multiple `.env` files and inside your deployment scripts.